SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/ImageMaker/ShapeImageMaker/README.md

 - ShapeImageInitializer: The Initializer previously defined.
   - ShapeImageObjectiveFunction: The ObjectiveFunction previously defined.

-## Result example:

 ## Comment:
-This is a more general approach that the used in the [SimplePolyImageMaker](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/ImageMaker/SimplePolyImageMaker).
+This is a more general approach compared to the one used in the [SimplePolyImageMaker](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/ImageMaker/SimplePolyImageMaker).
-However, general approaches are not always the best approaches.
-Clearly, while trying to recreate images with small curvatures, ellipses, quadratic or cubic curves might be more accurate than use simple polygons.
-This implementation is an example on how flexible can be an implementation using the OptimizationLib.
-We can commit the functions and classes to some abstract classes or interfaces (Shape) and "chain the responsibility" to higher or lower classes to implement the behaviour of concrete classes (Polygon, Ellipse2D.Double, ...).
-We encourage to the reader to create his/her own Shape implementation (ej.: ScreamingCatShape) and allow the optimization of an image using it :scream_cat:
+However, general approaches are not always the most suitable.
+While attempting to recreate images with subtle curves, ellipses, quadratic, or cubic curves may provide greater accuracy than using simple polygons.
+This implementation serves as an example of the flexibility achievable when implementing the OptimizationLib.
+Functions and classes can be committed to abstract classes or interfaces (such as "Shape"), allowing the "chain of responsibility" to be assigned to higher or lower classes for implementing the behavior of concrete classes (e.g., Polygon, Ellipse2D.Double, ...).
+We encourage readers to create their own Shape implementations (e.g., ScreamingCatShape) and explore the optimization of images using them. :scream_cat: